cgzverduzco/UFOs/README.md

 ### Drop-down menus view
 ![alt text](./static/images/pageDropdown.png)

-For example, perform a search of all the sights in the state of California and for shape triangule.
+For example, for performing a search of all the UFO sightings in the state of California and for shape triangle.
+You just need, select the value "ca" in the drop-down menu of State, and the value "Triangle" on the Shape drop-down menu.
-Javascript will catch the changes on the inputs fields, and show the data that matches with the criteria.
+Javascript will catch the changes on the inputs fields, and show the data that matches with the criteria, and make the calculus of how many UFO sightings are.

+You can perform another search without refresh the whole page, just click on the button "Clean filters"

 ### Example for filters criteria
 ![alt text](./static/images/pagefilter3.png)